ljia-ch/ETL-S3-Redshift/README.md

             "userId": "39"
         }
    <br>
-    Tablar view: <br>
+    Tablar view with top lines: <br>

    <img src="./image/log-data_sample.png" width="1500">

 ## Data Warehouse Table Design

-We plan to create a database include staging tables without any keys and a star schema with relationships between fact and dimension tables
+We plan to create a database include staging tables without any keys and a star schema with fact and dimension tables and relationships in between.

-* Redshift Cluster Database Entity Diagram
+* Redshift Cluster Database Entity Diagram: tables marked in different colors to differentiate staging tables from star schema tables.

  <img src="./image/ERD.png" width="1500">

+* Table Creation:
+    * sql_queries.py: includes all staging, dimension and fact tables' creation and records insert queries
-* Distribution Key and Sort Key
+    * Distribution and Sort Key in fact and dimensions.

-Here the distribution key was set on the songplay (Fact) table song_id column.
-The sort keys are set on each dimension table primary key.
+        * The distribution key was set on the songplays (Fact) table (song_id column).
+        * The sort keys are set on each dimension table primary key for easy join.

-* Analytics Query
+        * In songplays table, sort key are composited by the 4 foreign keys.

-## ETL pipeline
+## ETL Process
+* Load data to taging tables: after table creation, we are ready to load data.
+Here we use COPY command load data from S3 file folder to staging tables.
+* Load data to star schema:
+    Use sql queries
+    * User and Time tables: records are inserted from staging_events table.
+    * Song and Artist tables: data are inserted from staging_songs table.
+    * Songplays table: records are inserted by joining staging_events and staging_songs table.